BUS3060 : International Entrepreneurship (Inactive)

 Aims

 The module will develop students’ understanding of entrepreneurship in an international context through considering a range of key issues and topics.
 The module adopts a critical and broad-ranging social science approach to the subject and aims to provide students with the ability to analyse entrepreneurship from an international perspective within the context of a wide range of management, organisation studies and social science debates.
-The module focuses on both the conceptual aspects of international entrepreneurship as well as some practical elements in order to equip the student with a valid grounding of both theory and practice.
+The module focuses on both the conceptual aspects of international entrepreneurship as well as some practical elements in order to equip the students with a valid grounding of both theory and practice.

 Outline Of Syllabus